 I think the moth must be a Six spot burnet moth rather than the cinnabar which one might expect to find on ragwort.

 Seed heads are not my strong point so if you think I’m wrong about the I.D. (or any others) do get in touch!

-See my next post for Part 2 of my walk, in which I visited the wildflowers in the grassy seaside area known as Herne Bay Downs.
+See my next post for a map and Part 2 of my walk, in which I visited the wildflowers in the grassy seaside area known as Herne Bay Downs.